diamond-lang/llvm-binaries/README.md

 # LLVM binaries
-Prebuilt versions of llvm and lld for plataforms that diamond supports
+Prebuilt versions of LLVM and LLD for plataforms that diamond supports